Visitor Information for Spaulding Nursing and Therapy Center Brighton

 Visitors should adhere to the core principles of infection prevention.
 Visitors who are unable to adhere to the core principles of COVID-19 infection prevention should not be permitted to visit or should be asked to leave.

-Large gatherings and groups cannot be accommodated per the Massachusetts Department of Public Health.
+Large gatherings and groups cannot be accommodated.

 Thank you for your compliance.
 Spaulding Nursing and Therapy Brighton staff are working to ensure the safety of patients through many methods.
 Get more information on Spaulding’s COVID-19 response and updates.